Reviews

 It’s sensible to use a review as part of a package of things to look at when choosing a lawyer.

-The comparison and review websites taking part collect and publish customer reviews.
-Some of these sites will publish reviews on any law firm, others only publish reviews about law firms who have signed up to their services.
-Some of the sites provide other comparison information about and services provided.
-The sites are:
+Some comparison websites publish reviews on any law firm, others only publish reviews about law firms that have signed up to the website’s services.
+Some of the sites provide additional comparison information on firms’ services alongside customer reviews.

-We have given these providers a voluntary code of conduct, setting out the standards we expect of these sites to ensure they are independent, transparent and fair to both consumers and the firms they provide information about.
+Three legal regulators, CILEx Regulation, the Council for Licensed Conveyancers and the Solicitors Regulation Authority, have developed a Voluntary Code setting out the standards we expect of these sites to ensure they are independent, transparent and fair to both consumers and the firms they provide information about.

 Leaving a review